REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Methods

 \section{Methods}

 The total framework of REST is shown in Fig.~\ref{fig:overall}.
 Sec.~\ref{sec:preliminaries} outlines the necessary preliminaries relevant to our work.
-Sec.~\ref{sec:idcontext} details the proposed model architecture with ID-Context Cache.
-Sec.~\ref{sec:ASD} focuses on the model training methodology guided by ASD.
-And the final section gives an introduction on the AR-style inference methodology of the parametrized streaming model.
+Sec.~\ref{sec:idcontext} details the proposed model architecture of REST with ID-Context Cache.
+Sec.~\ref{sec:ASD} focuses on the model training methodology guided by the proposed ASD.
+And the final section gives an introduction to the AR-style inference methodology of the parametrized streaming REST model.